verkstedt/eslint-config-verkstedt/README.md

 ## VS Code Integration

-To get this working with VS Code, you will first need to install the Prettier - Code formatter extension: `https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode`.
+To get this working with VS Code, you will first need to install the [Prettier - Code formatter extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 Next, add the following values to your `settings.json`: